 - May be used with a properly configured 24 V battery as well

 This unit comes with its own power adapter that will convert the AC power mains into the appropriate 24 VDC required of the headphone amp.
-The RNHP is an example of an amplifier that have its power supply build outside of its main body.
+The RNHP is an example of an amplifier that has its power supply built outside of its main body.

 For more information on headphone amplifiers, check out my article What Is A Headphone Amplifier & Are Headphone Amps Worth It?

 The McIntosh MC2152 (link to check out the amplifier at the official McIntosh website) is a 2-Channel Vacuum Tube Amplifier.
 Its power requirement specification is as follows:

 Field AC Voltage conversion of the MC2152 is not possible.
 The MC2152 is factory configured for one of the following AC Voltages:

 - 120V ~ 50/60Hz at 5.5 Amps

 - 127V ~ 50/60Hz at 5.5 Amps